Join The Team!

 WHAT'S YOUR FAVORITE THING ABOUT JFG?

-WHAT OUR EMPLOYEES SAY
+WHAT OUR TEAM SAYS:

 That it was built by the strong bond between sister cities - Himeji & Phoenix, with so much effort made by people from Japan & Arizona for years.
 Because of that, it has come to be the hidden Jewel of Phoenix that provides peace & harmony for the community to relax and meditate in.